jsalignon/cactus/docs/1_Intro/Quick_start.md

 # Install and run

 The first step is to create the global configuration file *.cactus.config* located in the home folder.
-This file must indicate the path where to download: the references (params.references_dir) and the singularity containers.
+This file must indicate the path where to download the references and the singularity containers.
 Here is an example of a *.cactus.config* file:
 ```
 params.references_dir         = '/home/user/workspace/cactus/references'
-singularity_containers_path = '/home/user/workspace/singularity_containers'
+params.singularity_images_dir = '/home/user/workspace/singularity_containers'
 ```

 Downloading references and test datasets: